What is a website and what’s involved in owning one?

 After your site is built your web developer may require a monthly fee to keep your site’s software up to date and tested for compliance and functionality.
 Allowing your site’s coding to become deprecated can result in visitors seeing a blank screen or worse a hacked page featuring the message of the hacker’s choice.
 It’s so important to keep the code and software up to date for security and compatibility, that Google will not even grant a site top ranking with broken or outdated coding.
 This includes keeping your site responsive to the latest viewing devices.

 When asking “What is a website?”
-I hope this information helps to give you an idea of the pieces and prices involved with owning a website for your business online.
-Feel free to contact me anytime for help getting your new website online in 2017.
+I hope this information helps to give you an idea of the pieces involved with owning a website for your business online.
+Feel free to contact me anytime for help getting your new website online today.

 Best,